slarse/pdfebc/README.rst

     - If it is not, add it by adding ``export PATH="$PATH:$HOME/.local/bin`` to your shell configuration file (e.g. ``$HOME/.bashrc`` for ``bash``).
     - Then execute ``source <path_to_config_file>``
-3. Verify the installation by executing ``pdfebc -h``.
-You should se usage information printed to stdout.
+3. Currently, you must add the configuration file manually.
+Please have a look at the `sample configuration`_ file for details.
+To find out where to place the file, run ``pdfebc -h``.
+This should cause a message to appear, telling you where to put the file.
-4. Note that the first time you try to send an e-mail, the CLI will walk you through the creation of a configuration file.
-I strongly recommend that you use an `App password`_ instead of your actual account password.
+   This lazy way of handling the setup of the configuration will be replaced with a step-by-step config creator in version ``0.3.0``. **Note:** When using a Gmail account, I strongly recommend using an `App password`_ instead of the actual account password.
+4. Verify the installation by executing ``pdfebc -h``.
+You should see usage information printed to stdout, with no errors.

 Option 2: Clone the repo and the install with ``pip``
 -----------------------------------------------------
 If you want the dev version, you will need to clone the repo, as only release versions are uploaded to PyPi.
-Unless you are planning to contribute something, I suggest going with the release version.
+Unless you are planning to work on this yourself, I suggest going with the release version.

 1. Clone the repo with ``git``:
     - ``git clone https://github.com/slarse/pdfebc``